Transferability Properties of Graph Neural Networks: Proof of Thm. 1

-In the case of GNNs, the transferability-discriminability tradeoff is slightly better than in graph filters because of the addition of nonlinearities.
-Nonlinearities act as rectifiers which \textit{scatter} some spectral components associated with small eigenvalues to the middle range of the spectrum where they can then be discriminated by the filters of the subsequent layer.
-Interestingly, nonlinearities play a similar role in the stability of GNNs, in which case it is the scattering of the components associated with large eigenvalues that improves stability \cite{gama2019stability}.
+In the case of GNNs, we conjecture that the transferability-discriminability tradeoff is better than in graph filters because of the addition of nonlinearities.
+This is because nonlinearities have an effect akin to rectifiers, effectively \textit{scattering} some of the spectral components associated with small eigenvalues to the middle range of the spectrum where they can then be discriminated by the filters in the next layer.
+Indeed, we will observe this empirically in the experiments of Sec. \ref{sec:sims}: for the same level of discriminability (i.e., comparable performances on the graphs on which they are trained), GNNs exhibit a lower transferability error than graph filters.
+It is hypothesized that nonlinearities play a similar role in the stability of GNNs, but in that case, it is the scattering of the components associated with large eigenvalues that improves stability \cite{gama2019stability}.

-\myparagraph{Graph as design parameter.} While we focus on the limit object interpretation of WNNs to prove transferability, their interpretation as generative models is also valuable because it allows using the graph as a tunable parameter of the GNN.
-I.e., instead of considering the graph to be a fixed hyperparameter, we could interpret it as learnable parameter such as the weights $\ccalH$.
-This is an interesting research direction, as it could be used, for instance, to build more general GNN architectures with larger degrees of freedom; to design adversarial graph perturbations for GNNs; and to draw deeper connections between transformer architectures and GNNs \cite{vaswani2017attention}.
+\myparagraph{Graph as a design parameter.} While to prove transferability we focus on the limit object interpretation of $\bbW$NNs, their interpretation as generative models is also valuable because it allows looking at the graph as a tunable parameter of the GNN.
+I.e., instead of considering the graph to be a fixed hyperparameter, we could think of it it as a learnable parameter of the architecture like the weights $\ccalH$.
+The interpretation of the graph as a design parameter motivates a number of interesting research directions, e.g., building more general GNN architectures (i.e., with larger degrees of freedom); designing adversarial graph perturbations for GNNs; and drawing deeper connections between GNNs and transformers \cite{vaswani2017attention}, which can be thought of as GNN architectures where the graph is learned.